-3. Experiment
+- 3. Experiment - a.

-a.
 Describe how you will collect data.
 What data will you collect?
-Where, when, and how will you collect the data?

-b.
-Include how your data will allow you to eliminate your hypotheses.
+Where, when, and how will you collect the data? - b.
+Include how your data will allow you to eliminate your hypotheses, and how you will analyze your data.